Kočani nightclub fire: Deaths

-Parents of some of the victims claimed that hospitals did not provide adequate medical attention to their children, leading to their deaths.
+Parents of some of the victims said that hospitals did not provide adequate medical attention to their children, leading to their deaths.
 A mother of a victim said that she was informed that her daughter was being treated in Skopje, but when she and her family arrived there, they were told she was actually in a hospital in Kočani.
 They were blocked from entering the room by the police and later learnt of her death.
 According to the mother, oxygen had likely not been administered to her daughter, even though she was in critical condition, since the Kočani hospital did not have any supply of medicinal oxygen.

 Injuries

 193 people were injured, including 20 minors.
-At least 72 people were hospitalised within North Macedonia, while 101 others were confirmed to have been taken abroad for treatment.
-Some of those were hospitalised in Kočani and Štip.
+At least 72 people were hospitalised within North Macedonia, with some of those being hospitalised in Kočani and Štip, while 101 others were confirmed to have been taken abroad for treatment.
 Besides those, some were transported to the hospitals of Skopje.
 This includes 17 with severe burns who were taken to the St. Naum of Ohrid hospital, 49 to the Clinical Centre of Skopje, and 18 to the September 8 General Hospital, two of whom were in critical condition.
 The Kočani regional hospital was severely unequipped for the influx of victims, having only two ambulances and one van with a bed.
 Radio Kočani reported that the injured were left lying in the street, since there were not enough emergency vehicles to transport them all.
 Some of the victims were transported to the hospital by civilian bystanders.
 A brother of one of the victims said that there were corpses in the hospital corridors, and he had to step over them to check on his injured sister.

 Due to the severity of the injuries as a result of burns and smoke inhalation, some of the injured were transferred to specialised units at hospitals and clinics in Skopje and Štip.
 By 17 March, all of the remaining patients at the Kočani general hospital had been transferred to clinics in Skopje.
 Since the drywall installed on the ceiling of the nightclub contained asbestos, a carcinogen, Minister of Health Taravari instructed the injured and anyone else who was at the scene of the fire to see a doctor because they may have inhaled the asbestos.
 (Note: According to Meri Cvetkovska, a professor of civil engineering at the Ss.
 Cyril and Methodius University of Skopje, theories that the asbestos burnt are not true, as asbestos breaks under heat instead of burning.)
 Doctor Bojan Trajkovski said that anyone who was inside the nightclub should be monitored for signs of mesothelioma for the rest of their lives.